biocore/cmi-workshops/docs/qiita-create-study.rst

 Studies are the source of data for Qiita.
 Studies can contain only one set of samples but can contain multiple sets of raw data, each of which can have a different preparation -- for example, 16S, shotgun metagenomics, and metabolomics, or even multiple preparations of the same type (e.g., a plate rerun, biological and technical replicates, etc).

-In this tutorial, our study contains 12 samples, each with two types of data:
+In this tutorial, our study contains 30 samples, each with two types of data:
-16S and shotgun metagenomics.
-To represent this project in Qiita, you will need to create a single study with a single sample information file that contains all 12 samples.
+16S and metabolomic.
+To represent this project in Qiita, you will need to create a single study with a single sample information file that contains all 30 samples.
 Then, you will link separate preparation files for each data type.

 Creating an example study
 -------------------------